nsacyber/RandPassGenerator/README.md

 -pwcs P   {Use character pattern P for characters to use in passwords (lowercase, uppercase, number, special character, or combination)}

+-pwcustom F {Use the specified file F as the source of a custom character set; F must be readable}

 -log F    {Log all operations to the log file F (default: ./randpass.log)}

 -out F    {Write output to file F (default: writes to stdout)}